 Achieving the US national offshore wind (OFW) energy target of 30 GW by 2030 is expected to require a significant ramp-up in domestic manufacturing, infrastructure, and workforce.
 Industry stakeholders are tackling this goal on three fronts:

-For electric power companies, the number of suppliers and contracted laborers providing expertise and skills has expanded over the years to meet a wide range of industry needs.21 For example, from 2015 to 2020, Exelon’s supplier pool had grown by 18%, to 8,000 suppliers, and its spending rose by 13% to US$9.5 billion.22 In the case of clean energy technologies, concerns about supply chain security affect not only manufactured components but also go deeper into the key materials and critical minerals needed to build those components (see Renewable transition: Separating perception from reality).
-To manufacture a solar panel, about 40 components must get to the factory, including rare earth elements,23 making analyzing not just Tier 1, but also Tier 2 and Tier 3 suppliers increasingly important to diversify supply risk.
+For electric power companies, the number of suppliers and contracted labourers providing expertise and skills has expanded over the years to meet a wide range of industry needs.
+21 For example, from 2015 to 2020, Exelon’s supplier pool had grown by 18%, to 8,000 suppliers, and its spending rose by 13% to US$9.5 billion.
+22 In the case of clean energy technologies, concerns about supply chain security affect not only manufactured components but also go deeper into the key materials and critical minerals needed to build those components (see Renewable transition: Separating perception from reality).
+To manufacture a solar panel, about 40 components must get to the factory, including rare earth elements,23 making analysing not just Tier 1, but also Tier 2 and Tier 3 suppliers increasingly important to diversify supply risk.

 Companies can manage these risks by improving supply chain visibility—illuminating each tier of the supply chain from primary supplier (Tier 1) through their supplier’s supply chain (Tier 2 and beyond).
 With greater visibility, they can better understand the potential risks involved with each supply chain partner, across all tiers.
 For example, a company might think it is diversifying risk by procuring solar panels from four to five suppliers, but if those suppliers were all purchasing a critical element for producing solar panels, such as polysilicon, from the same supplier, the risk may be insufficiently managed.
 Most of our survey respondents reported limited visibility into their supplier network beyond Tier 1 or Tier 2 (figure 6).

-Cyberattacks targeting energy systems have increased over the last five years,24 and power sector vulnerability may be rising as renewable and distributed energy resources (DERs) are added and systems become more complex, digitalized, and decentralized.
-What’s more, these attacks are more frequently targeting operational technology (OT) and industrial control systems (ICS), and the software used to connect information technology (IT) and OT.25 These cyber criminals often see ICS as attractive targets for ransomware thinking operators might pay up to avoid downtime.
+Cyberattacks targeting energy systems have increased over the last five years,24 and power sector vulnerability may be rising as renewable and distributed energy resources (DERs) are added and systems become more complex, digitalised, and decentralised.
+What’s more, these attacks are more frequently targeting operational technology (OT) and industrial control systems (ICS), and the software used to connect information technology (IT) and OT.
+25 These cyber criminals often see ICS as attractive targets for ransomware thinking operators might pay up to avoid downtime.

-In 2020, Scope 3 emissions for the global electric power sector accounted for, on average, 110% more than Scope 1 and Scope 2 emissions combined.27 And supply chain emissions are a significant contributor to these emissions.28 In March 2022, the US Securities and Exchange Commission (SEC) proposed requiring US-listed companies to disclose greenhouse gas emissions generated by suppliers and partners if they are material or included in any company’s emission reduction targets.29 Companies in the sector have started prioritizing environmental issues in their supply chains, and approaches include gathering information on suppliers’ sustainability performance through the request for proposal (RFP) process, supplier scorecard reviews, and asking suppliers to voluntarily fill out annual sustainability surveys.
-However, only 13 utilities have committed to reducing some or all Scope 3 emissions.30 According to our survey, only 36% of respondents have specific sustainability metrics in their supplier procurement process.
+In 2020, Scope 3 emissions for the global electric power sector accounted for, on average, 110% more than Scope 1 and Scope 2 emissions combined.
+27 And supply chain emissions are a significant contributor to these emissions.
+28 In March 2022, the US Securities and Exchange Commission (SEC) proposed requiring US-listed companies to disclose greenhouse gas emissions generated by suppliers and partners if they are material or included in any company’s emission reduction targets.
+29 Companies in the sector have started prioritising environmental issues in their supply chains, and approaches include gathering information on suppliers’ sustainability performance through the request for proposal (RFP) process, supplier scorecard reviews, and asking suppliers to voluntarily fill out annual sustainability surveys.
+However, only 13 utilities have committed to reducing some or all Scope 3 emissions.
+30 According to our survey, only 36% of respondents have specific sustainability metrics in their supplier procurement process.

 In the social sphere, electric power companies have often been at the forefront in developing their local communities economically—and momentum is growing for developing local supply networks.
 Two areas are especially important across electric power sector supply chains: